Aquanty/rtd-hgs/docs/source/index.rst

 Discrete Fractures
 ^^^^^^^^^^^^^^^^^^

-Discrete fractures ! input ! transport properties Transport ! input !
+| Discrete fractures ! input ! transport properties Transport ! input !
-discrete fracture properties .. _sec:transport_fprops By default, all fracture zones (and elements) in the domain will be assigned default transport properties which are listed in
+  discrete fracture properties [.. _sec:transport_fprops] By default, all fracture zones (and elements) in the domain will be assigned default transport properties which are listed in Table :ref:
-Table :ref:`tab:transport_fracture_defaults` .
+| .

-.. _tab:transport_fracture_defaults
+[.. _tab:transport_fracture_defaults]

 .. table:: Default values for discrete fracture transport properties.